AffableMelon/alx-pre_course/README.md

-this is my first readmd
+this is my first readmd.